bet-no-loss/bet-no-loss/README.md

 ## Description

+- Week 1
-- Players bet on a sport event during week 1.
+Players bet on a sport event during week 1.
+- Week 2
-- The total amount of bets (all players included) is then staked in DeFi during week 2.
+The total amount of bets (all players included) is then staked in DeFi during week 2.
+- Week 3
+    - The oracle makes the event outcome available.
+    - The contract withdraws the interests accrued in DeFi, substracts the platform fees.
-- Finally at the end of week 3, 90% of accrued interests can be split between winners according to their share in the total deposit value.
+    - The remaining can be split between winners according to their share in the total deposit value.
-Each winner can then withdraw the 90% accrued interests in DeFi proportionally to his/her initial stake.
+- Each winner can then withdraw his/her interests proportionally to his/her initial stake.
+- Each player can also withdraw his/her stake.

 ## Links